 Annie’s card designs feature a cute Scottie, a rabbit, colorful

-drawing on card blanks.
-Learn about how playing cards used to be
+on card blanks.
+Learn about how playing cards used to be made, and

-made, and play two different games with your match cards!
+play three different games with your match cards!

 Friday Fun - You